 EMPOWERING WOMEN TO SAVE LIVES

-In the Philippines, millions are at risk of the cancer of the cervix.
+In the Philippines, 35.6 million women age 15 years old and above, are at risk of the cancer of the cervix.
 Likely to cause death when diagnosed late, not only lives are lost - but mothers, wives, daughters, sisters and friends.

 To prevent this, the Cervical Cancer Prevention Network, otherwise known as CECAP, dedicates its efforts to empower Filipino women by raising awareness on cervical cancer, providing them with the necessary knowledge and armamentarium to battle, and win against the disease.

 "Bakit ako bababa, eh wala naman akong nararamdaman"

 Cervical cancer can be a threat to any woman.
 With a growing population of 101 million as of 2015, and an estimated 107 million by the end of 2018, the Philippines has 49,909,341 females; 32,017,962 are 15 to 64-year-olds who may contract HPV and develop cervical cancer.

 Meanwhile, 14,099,388 are women aged 30-49 years old, the target age for screening as recommended by the WHO.
 However, because of the wrong notion that check-ups are unnecessary if one is not sick, women, especially those from low-income families and live in far-flung areas, become victims of this disease.